networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/generation.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Now we have four API swagger.yaml files available.
-Let's use light-codegen to start four projects in light-example-4j/rest/swagger/ms_chain.
-In normal API build, you should create a repo for each API.
+Now that we have four API swagger.yaml files available, let's use light-codegen to start four projects in light-example-4j/rest/swagger/ms_chain.
+In a normal API build, you should create a repo for each API.
 For us, we have to user light-example-4j for all the examples and tutorial for easy management in networknt github organization.